dominicbates/us-election-model/README.md

 In `data/`:
 - `data/historical_polling_oct_nov.csv` contains the average of all october and november national polls for each year (after removing independants and rescaling)
 - `data/historical_state_results.csv` contains one row per state per year showing the republican and democrat actual votes share (also after removing independants and rescaling).
 Also contains some other useful information like canndidate names, state codes, total state votes etc.
+- `data/electoral_college_votes.csv containg one row per state with the number of electoral college votes allocated to each state`

 ## The Code